jemmaboticario27-pixel/Rapid-Counterpoint-Mailchimp-Connector/README.md

 The following customer fields are included in a standard Mailchimp connector deployment:

 1. Email 1 _(Required and hard-coded, not included in the mapping table)_
+2. SMS _(If SMS is configured, hard-coded, not included in the mapping table)_
-2. Customer Number *  _(Strongly recommended)_
+3. Customer Number *  _(Strongly recommended)_
-3. First Name
+4. First Name
-4. Last Name
+5. Last Name
-5. Full Address _(Address + City + State + Zip)_
+6. Full Address _(Address + City + State + Zip)_
-6. Zip Code *
+7. Zip Code *
-7. Phone 1
+8. Phone 1
-8. Customer Category
+9. Customer Category
-9. First Sale Date
+10. First Sale Date
-10. Last Sale Date
+11. Last Sale Date
-11. Loyalty Point Balance
+12. Loyalty Point Balance
-12. A/R Account Balance
+13. A/R Account Balance

 \* Must be sent as **merge field column type = default.**